Top 7 health issues to watch out for in your golden years!

 Did you know that around 20% of the older adults are suffering from mental disorders, and every one in three of the seniors does not receive treatment for it?
 Yes, you read that right!
 Depression is very real and is affecting the mental health of seniors every day.

 Depression is a threat not only to the mental health of the seniors but also affects their immunity, compromising their ability to fight infections and allergies.
-Therefore, older adults must socialize, have counseling sessions, exercise, and spend some quality time with close friends and family members.
+Therefore, older adults must socialize, have counselling sessions, exercise, and spend some quality time with close friends and family members.
+It really is this crucial to embrace freedom in independent living or whatever other living situation they’re in and make the most of it, in order to keep their head in a good space.
 Take care of your mental health, and everything else will be right on track.

 Around to a recent medical report, 25% of the older adults who are above the age of 65 do not have natural teeth.
 And that’s not good news.
 Taking proper care of teeth and gums is not only important for a pretty smile and hassle-free eating but also for maintaining overall health in your golden years.
 Medical experts confirm the fact that with age, the mouth becomes dryer, and it becomes challenging to prevent cavities.
 That’s the reason why older adults should practice proper oral hygiene and schedule regular dental checkups and prioritize their oral healthcare.